thisisthor/lectures/sessions/03/README.md

 * Learning goals for today
 * Quiz time!
 * Let's talk about *content*
-* Introduction to Wordpress

 ### Learning goals for today
+* A final investigation into the history of the internet
 * Create a content map and start producing content
-* Get an introduction to Wordpress
+* Create mood-boards for your website

 ### What do you remember from yesterday?
 Lets go through it together.